By Paul Hollender

 There are three types of bankruptcy cases.
 Chapter 7 involves “liquidation” in which any non-exempt property is sold by the Trustee, and the Debtor is excused from making any further payments on his debts.
 In the ordinary case, the Chapter 7 Debtor has no assets (or his remaining assets are “exempt”) and his credit card and other unsecured debt is discharged.

 Chapter 13 involves payment of all or a percentage of debts over a period of three to five years.
 Interest stops on unsecured debts and tax debts, and creditors are prevented from harassing you or your co-signers.
 This type of bankruptcy is generally used by people who have homes or other assets that they don’t want to lose.
-Under new rules, you can now be eligible for Chapter 13 even if you have unsecured debts (including tax liabilities) as high as $336,000, and secured debts (including mortgages and liens) of up to $1,010,000.
+In 2022 a new law went into effect raising the chapter 13 debt ceiling to $2,750,00.
+This includes mortgages, car loans, taxes and unsecured debt.
+Thus most individuals with financial difficulties are no eligible for chapter 13 relief.

 Chapter 11 is used for businesses or individuals with large amounts of debt.
 Unlike Chapter 13 (which does not give creditors much say) Chapter 11 usually involves creditors committees and voting on a plan of reorganization.
 Under chapter 11, tax obligations can be stretched out to six years, mortgages can be re-structured, and repayment terms can be radically altered.
 It tends to be expensive, and is not usually invoked by consumers.